BYRIO/krita-webdoc-zh/user_manual/animation.rst

 The slices are even, so for a sprite sheet of 9 sprites, use 8 vertical slices and 0 horizontal slices.
 Give it a proper name and save it as png.

-Then, make a new canvas, and select File → Import Animation Frames.
+Then, make a new canvas, and select :menuselection:`File --> Import Animation Frames`.
 This will give you a little window.
-Select Add images.
+Select :guilabel:`Add images`.
 This should get you a file browser where you can select your images.

 .. image:: /images/en/Animation_import_sprites.png